 - Spray paint the next 1/3 of the pot (the middle) yellow.

-- Allow the yellow to dry completely, then cover with painter’s tape and craft paper.
+- Allow the yellow to dry completely, then cover the painted sections with more painter’s tape and craft paper.

 - Spray paint the last part of the pot white.